Nettuno: History

 Nettuno, which territory practically coincided with that of the Roman Antium, in the Middle Ages had an agricultural evolution.

-Since 1420 it was a fief of the Colonna family, then in the early 16th century passed to the Borgia nobles, later returned under the control of the Colonna, which kept it until 1594, when passed to the Church.
+In 1190 Richard the Lionheart, on the way for the Third Crusade, would passed through the castle of Nettuno (Lettun).
+Since 1420 the town was a fief of the Colonna family, then in the early 16th century passed to the Borgia nobles, later returned under the control of the Colonna, which kept it until 1594, when passed to the Church.
 In the 15th and 16th centuries Nettuno was among the major coastal fortified centers in Lazio, of which was considered the important breadbasket: to support the walled and turreted Borgo Medievale, between 1501 and 1503 in the Borgia's period, the Forte Sangallo was built by Renaissance architect Antonio da Sangallo the Elder, as it was essential to defend the town against attacks from the sea.

 In 1582 the poet Antonio Ongaro was in Nettuno hosted by the Colonna, and there for the first time he recited his fisherman’s tale entitled Alceo.

 In 1903 the writer Gabriele D'Annunzio was a guest in the town with the actress Eleonora Duse, and wrote the opera La figlia di Iorio.

 The scholar Luigi Pirandello wrote a novel, Va bene, set in Nettuno in 1904.

 In 1925 the Convenzione di Nettuno, between Italy and Jugoslavia, was signed in the town to regulate the conditions of the Italian citizens in Dalmatia.

 From 1940 to 1945, Nettuno and nearby Anzio were a single municipality (comune) called Nettunia.